mdujjal67/EduTaskHub-Project-Client/README.md

 # Assignment_category_0001

-# EduTaskHub Website
+## EduTaskHub Website Overview

-Welcome to EduTaskHub, your ultimate academic task management platform!
-Here, students and educators can seamlessly organize, track, and manage assignments, collaborate in real-time, and access personalized learning resources to enhance their educational journey.
+Welcome to EduTaskHub!
+Edutaskhub is an educational platform designed to streamline learning management and student collaboration.
+Built using React.js for the frontend and powered by Node.js and MongoDB on the backend, Edutaskhub offers intuitive features for course management, assignment tracking, and real-time student engagement.
+It aims to enhance the educational experience by providing educators and learners with powerful tools to facilitate knowledge sharing and academic success.

 ## Live Site URL